Fun Eastern Shore Web Sites

 Ocean City, Maryland - Visit (virtually) my favorite vacation destination!
 This site is brought to you by the Ocean City Chamber of Commerce.
 As the site says, Ocean City, Maryland offers free, clean, sandy beaches on the Atlantic Ocean, and a myriad of fun-filled activities for vacationers of all ages.

-Kiteloft WebCam - Real time, live web cam at 6th and Boards.
+Kiteloft BeachCam - Real time, live web cam at 6th and Boards.
 You also get current temp, barometric pressure and humidity!

 Ocean City Web Cam - Boardwalk view down near Trimpers.
 An area of massive humanity in peak season.

-Today's Live Catch - The Ocean City Fish Cam.
+Today's Live Catch - The Ocean City Fish Cam at the OC Fishing Center.
 Yes, Fish Cam.

 Trimper's Rides and Amusements - While we're talking about Trimper's, here's where you can find out all there is to know about this historic amusement park, founded in 1890.
 It is the home of the most beautiful carousel ride I've ever seen.